SansGuidon/bookmarks/README.md

 * [Gregg Caines](http://caines.ca/blog/2015/06/14/were-in-the-stone-age-of-software-engineering-management/) - We're in the Stone Age of Software Engineering Management
 * [Gregg Caines](http://caines.ca/blog/2011/09/14/yoagile-the-good-parts/) - Agile: The Good Parts
 * [Evan Hahn](https://evanhahn.com/atom-apm-install-list/) - Install a list of Atom packages from a file
+* [Habitica](https://habitica.com/static/front) - improve your habits by making a game of your life

 ## Programmer Humor
 * [CommitStrip](http://www.commitstrip.com/en) - daily life of developers